 Training and Services Coordinator

-Recreation New Brunswick acts as a voice for the recreation and parks movement in the province while providing educational opportunities, developing resource materials and building productive partnerships with like-minded organizations.
-Recreation New Brunswick is an active member of multiple coalitions aimed at building capacity for active living.
+Recreation NB acts as a voice for the recreation and parks movement in the province while providing educational opportunities, developing resource materials and building productive partnerships with like-minded organizations.
+Recreation NB is an active member of multiple coalitions aimed at building capacity for active living.
 These partnerships have created positive change in diverse settings and have enhanced recreation opportunities for a variety of populations in New Brunswick, including municipalities, First Nation communities, after school programs, persons with a disability and older adults.
-Recreation New Brunswick aims to be a champion for the value and benefit of recreation opportunities for all New Brunswickers.
+Recreation NB aims to be a champion for the value and benefit of recreation opportunities for all New Brunswickers.

 Under Recreation New Brunswick’s current constitution, the Board of Directors is comprised of a volunteer group of 10 individuals representing the recreation profession and municipalities throughout the province.
 We make every effort to embrace as many sectors of the field as possible, and the Board of Directors strives to include regional representation.